 - Thyroid hormones

-Of course, any medication that causes side effects like drowsiness, dizziness, vision problems, gait disturbance (ataxia), hypotension (low blood pressure), increased bleeding risk or worsening osteoporosis could potentially increase one’s chances of experiencing a harmful fall.
+Of course, any medication that causes side effects like drowsiness, dizziness, vision problems, gait disturbance (ataxia), hypotension (low blood pressure), increased bleeding risk or worsening osteoporosis could potentially increase one’s chances of taking a tumble.

 The Connection Between Polypharmacy and Falls

 Polypharmacy is the use of multiple medications typically in an effort to manage one or more chronic medical conditions (multimorbidity).
 Both multimorbidity and polypharmacy are increasingly common in older populations.
-According to a 2017 report compiled by the Centers for Disease Control and Prevention (CDC) and the National Center for Health Statistics (NCHS), nearly 67 percent of Americans aged 65 and older report taking three or more prescription drugs in the last 30 days and 40.7 percent report taking five or more.
+According to a 2017 report compiled by the CDC and the National Center for Health Statistics (NCHS), nearly 67 percent of Americans aged 65 and older report taking three or more prescription drugs in the last 30 days, and 40.7 percent report taking five or more.

 Weighing the Risks and Benefits of Medications

 Of course, minimizing an aging loved one’s risk of falling is crucial, but removing any of the above drugs or supplements from their medication regimen may not be a realistic option.
-For instance, the popular antithrombotic drug warfarin is often necessary for inhibiting the formation of dangerous blood clots in people who have heart conditions and a history of stroke.
+For instance, the popular antithrombotic drug warfarin (Coumadin, Jantoven) is often necessary for hindering the formation of dangerous blood clots in people who have heart conditions and/or a history of stroke.

 Doctors must constantly weigh the benefits and drawbacks of every medication they prescribe, and, in many cases, there are no “safer” alternative drugs for them to consider.
 “Although we can assume that the risk for individual patients to sustain injurious falls would be minimized by not prescribing these medications, they may still remain essential in other critical aspects of health and well-being,” Möller emphasizes.